Cecca/lydoc/docs/user-manual.rst

 project, you can use Lydoc to extract the API documentation from your Lilypond library::

-  lydoc -o docs/api.rst .
+  lydoc -o docs/api.rst /path/to/your/lilypond/library

-The above command reads all the lilypond files in the current directory (recursively) and outputs the API documentation in the ``docs/api.rst`` reStructuredText file.
+The above command reads all the lilypond files in the given directory (recursively) and outputs the API documentation in the ``docs/api.rst`` reStructuredText file.

 At this point, it only remains to include ``docs/api.rst`` into your